 ABB's relationship with China dates back to 1907, when it delivered a steam boiler to the country.
-After decades of fast development, ABB today has a full range of business activities in China, including R&D, manufacturing, sales and services, 28 local companies with 15,000 employees located in over 130 cities and online and offline channels across around 700 cities.
+After decades of fast development, ABB today has a full range of business activities in China, including R&D, manufacturing, sales and services, 27 local companies with 15,000 employees located in nearly 130 cities and online and offline channels across around 700 cities.

 China is ABB’s second-largest market worldwide, with over 90% of sales from locally-made products, solutions and services.
 As a pioneering technology leader in digitalization, ABB is focusing on China’s ‘New infrastructure’ initiative, making strategical presence in such key areas as digitalization, industrial Internet, artificial intelligence, smart manufacturing, smart transportation and smart energy infrastructure, and working closely with Chinese customers and partners to drive the digital transformation of industries.